ozovalihasan/forms-helpers/README.md

 - Change directory by using `cd form-helpers/`
 - Run `bundle install`
 - Open rails server by using `rails s`
 - Open browser and go to http://localhost:3000/users/new or http://localhost:3000/users/id/edit i.e http://localhost:3000/3/edit
+- Add a new user or edit any user by using user's id

 ## Authors